Skip to main content

 • Sweet potatoes

-• Bread or bagel with peanut butter or topping of choice
+• Bread or bagel with jam and peanut butter, or topping of choice

 • Porridge